-List, following MLA citation style, in reverse chronological order, omitting author's name unless the publication is co-authored.
+List your publications, following MLA citation style, in reverse chronological order (most recent to oldest).
+Omit your name.
 Include categories such as Forthcoming, Under Consideration and In Progress.
 Describe the kind and extent of your work on jointly authored or edited works.
-If you have more than one kind of publication, divide into categories: Book(s); Articles; Book Chapters, etc. If you have published creative writing, include it as a separate category.
+If you have more than one kind of publication, divide into categories: Book(s); Articles; Book Chapters, etc. If you have published creative writing, include it as a separate categories.